natcap/invest.users-guide/source/habitat_risk_assessment.rst

 For each criterion, the user scores the interaction from low to high.
 The model is flexible and can accommodate data-poor and data-rich situations.
 Data may come from a combination of sources, from peer-reviewed data at the global scale and locally available fine-scale data.
 Model inputs and results can be updated as better information becomes available.

-## TODO: remove/edit this par:
-The HRA model combines this spatial and non-spatial data to produce information about risk at two scales and with several types of outputs.
-Maps display variation at a grid cell scale in the relative risk of human activities within the study area to both individual habitats or species and to the ecosystem as a whole.
-In addition, the model categorizes these continuous grid-based risk maps into vector-based maps of low, medium, and high risk.
-Tables and risk plots (i.e., Figure 1) show the contribution of different activities to the risk posed to each habitat or species at a subregional scale within the study area.
-The model calculates risk at the grid-cell scale and then summarizes results at the subregional scale.

 .. _hra-equations: